gsyhei/GXStarGame/GXStarGame/Terms-of-Service-English.md

-# Star Match - Terms of Service
+# Star Magician - Terms of Service

 **Last Updated: October 12, 2025**

-Welcome to Star Match (hereinafter referred to as "the App" or "we")!
+Welcome to Star Magician (hereinafter referred to as "the App" or "we")!

 Before using the App, please read and fully understand all the contents of these Terms.
 If you do not agree with any part of these Terms, please do not use the App.
 By using the App, you acknowledge that you have read, understood, and agreed to be bound by these Terms.